 Although the panorama of the city from on top can't be surpassed, the best view of the tower itself is from below.
 If you position yourself between the tower's feet and look up, you'll appreciate the grace of the iron latticework and see a dramatically distorted perspective of the tower soaring overhead.
 You'll be sharing this experience with other people from all over the world: Each year the Eiffel Tower draws some six million admirers wanting to see the world-famous symbol of Paris.
 Its perennial popularity is assured.

-Source URL: http://241543903tattoo.blogspot.com/2011/09/eiffel-tower-wallpapers.htmlVisit 241543903 Hot Wallpapers for Daily Updated Hairstyles Collection
+Source URL: https://241543903tattoo.blogspot.com/2011/09/eiffel-tower-wallpapers.htmlVisit 241543903 Hot Wallpapers for Daily Updated Hairstyles Collection

 0 comments: